kerbrose/study-plan/notes.md

 ### Section 10: Course Project - Services & Dependency Injection

 - video 119: using a service for cross-component communication; using `subscribe` on a service.

+- video 121: using services for pushing data from A to B
 ### Section 11: Changing pages with Routing

 - video 127: setting up and loading routes. you could load routes definition in `app.module.ts` as following: